Methodology

 8.1 Coding

-Both the main and short survey included a small number of questions which offered the respondent the option to choose “other” as their response code and to enter free text into the designated field.
+Both the main and short surveys included a small number of questions which offered the respondent the option to choose “other” as their response code and to enter free text into the designated field.
 These were subsequently coded by trained coders at IFF Research.
 Code frames from previous iterations of the survey were used for existing questions.
 Code frames for new questions were devised by the same coding team and signed off by the Research Manager.

 8.2 Main SCEYP: Data cleaning

 Numeric information collected as part of the main SCEYP, such as childcare fees or opening hours, was typed in by respondents themselves (online), keyed in by interviewers (telephone) or recorded on paper and keyed in by IFF’s Data Unit (paper).
-It was possible for mis-keying to occur and, on inspection, a small number of answers appeared either much too large or much too small or nonsensical given other survey answers.
-Therefore, it was decided to implement rules whereby certain values would be removed from the data.
-Data were recoded to “missing” in the following scenarios:

 8.3 Main SCEYP: Calculating hourly pay

+Hourly pay was then calculated for each member of staff, based on their answer to how many hours per week and weeks per year they were contracted to work for and what income period was given.
 Where the reported rate of pay was zero for staff, the derived variable was set to missing (as the analysis was interested in paid staff).
-This impacted 152 records in total.

 Annexes